Sparrow-Labs/Sparrow-Labs.github.io/_posts/2013-06-09-some_private_goodness.markdown

 }
 ```

-The default implementation for `setForbiddenSectionLocation:animated:` call the original implementation of `setSectionLocation:animated:` if it is available at runtime:
+The default implementation for `setForbiddenSectionLocation:animated:` calls the original implementation of `setSectionLocation:animated:` if it is available at runtime:

 ```
 - (void)setForbiddenSectionLocation:(SLUITableViewCellSectionLocation)location animated:(BOOL)animated